backupbrew/switchbrew/Internet Browser.md

 This is the input struct for WifiWebAuthApplet.
 This is a total of 0x518-bytes.

+An empty conntest URL enables a special code-block which uses NIFM cmds, this is also the only time the u32 from WebWifiPageArg offset 0x514 is used.

 ### WebWifiReturnValue

 | Offset | Size | Description |